Glen De Vries, Who Flew To Space With William Shatner, Dies In Small Plane Crash In New Jersey

 HAMPTON TOWNSHIP, N.J.
 (CBSNewYork) — A small plane bound for Sussex Airport in New Jersey crashed Thursday, killing two people, including a man who flew to space with William Shatner.

-State police identified the victims as Glen M. de Vries, 49, of New York City and Thomas P. Fischer, 54, of Hopatcong, New Jersey.READ MORE: Caught On Video: Group Slashes, Beats Man Near Times Square In Apparent Unprovoked Attack
+State police identified the victims as Glen M. de Vries, 49, of New York City and Thomas P. Fischer, 54, of Hopatcong, New Jersey.READ MORE: Suspect Paulie Velez, 25, Arrested For Rape Of Woman In Central Park

 De Vries was a member of the crew that made headlines last month when they flew to space with Jeff Bezos’ company Blue Origin.

-Note: Editor’s note: This story was first published Nov.
-12.